wso2/docs-is/en/includes/references/conditional-auth/api-reference.md

     </tbody>
 </table>

-You can securely store sensitive values of properties like username, password, consumerKey, consumerSecret as secrets in conditional authentication script in the Asgardeo Console and refer to them in your conditional authentication scripts using the `secrets.key` syntax.
+You can securely store sensitive values of properties like username, password, consumerKey, consumerSecret as secrets in conditional authentication scripts and refer to them in your conditional authentication scripts using the `secrets.key` syntax.
 For example, to retrieve a secret value, you can use:
 ```angular2html
 var consumerSecret = secrets.clientSecret;
 ```